Choose a path that's right for you

 A graded twice-a-week curriculum of more formal Classical Ballet instruction.
-Level 2 has two one-hour classes per week, Levels 3 and 4 have two 90-minute classes per week.
-Level 5 has three 90-minutes classes per week.
+Level 2 has two one-hour classes per week, Levels 3 thru 5 have two 90-minute classes per week.
 All 4th graders as well as 3rd graders who have already been in Level 1 Ballet will be placed in Level 2.
 Level 3 and 4 students who are 11 years old and older may add Pointe class (with faculty approval).

 Students generally do not advance to Level 3 until at least 5th grade.
 Some students advance more quickly.

 Students generally do not advance to Level 4 until at least 7th grade.
 Some students advance more quickly.

 Students generally do not advance to Level 5 until at least 9th grade.
 Some students advance more quickly.

 Students generally do not advance to Level 6 until at least 11th grade.
 Some students advance more quickly.